swapnilxi/AI-LLM-Ninja/README.md

   - Integration with RAG (Retrieval-Augmented Generation) for advanced query handling.
   - Asynchronous task processing using Celery and Redis.

-### 📈 Equity News Research Bot

-An incomplete project, which appears to be a placeholder for a future bot designed to research and analyze equity news.
-The main Python file is currently empty.

 ### 🛠️ Machine Maintenance Dashboard